GCdePaula/cartesi-paio/README.md

 This app also has a batch parser, and a wallet.

 Users will deposit money on this app, which will pay for DA costs incurred by the sequencer.
-After parsing a batch, this app will transfer ether from each user that submitted a transaction to the sequencer wallet (i.e. “payment address”), using the maximum gas price signed by the user, and the size of the transaction payload.
+After parsing a batch, this app will transfer ether from each user that submitted a transaction to the sequencer wallet (i.e. “payment address”), using the DA layer's data price (truncated to the maximum gas signed by the user) and the size of the transaction payload.

 As an implementation detail, we decided to accept transaction from users without funds (i.e. it’s the sequencer’s fault for batching this transaction).